Aliases for FBXO5 Gene

 GeneCards Summary for FBXO5 Gene

 FBXO5 (F-Box Protein 5) is a Protein Coding gene.
-Diseases associated with FBXO5 include Ovarian Clear Cell Carcinoma.
-Among its related pathways are Cell cycle_Role of APC in cell cycle regulation and Regulation of activated PAK-2p34 by proteasome mediated degradation.
+Diseases associated with FBXO5 include Ovarian Clear Cell Carcinoma and Aleutian Mink Disease.
+Among its related pathways are E2F mediated regulation of DNA replication and Cell Cycle, Mitotic.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding.
 An important paralog of this gene is FBXO43.

 UniProtKB/Swiss-Prot Summary for FBXO5 Gene